 Admission Information

 The admissions process is highly selective and competitive.
 The review process begins as soon as verified applications are received from the Central Application Service for Physician Assistants (CASPA).
-The program will offer interviews to selected applicants, and acceptances will be offered on a rolling admission basis.
+The program will offer interviews to selected applicants, and acceptances on a rolling admission basis.
 Early application is strongly encouraged.

 Application Procedure